yyman001/futures-doc/en/README.md

 - Settlement every minute: through minute-to-minute settlement, the unrealized profit and loss turn into realized profit and loss, it improves the flexibility of the use of funds;

--Ladder Maintenance Margin Rate System: Maintaining margin rate is the minimum margin rate required for the user to maintain his current position.
+- Ladder Maintenance Margin Rate System: Maintaining margin rate is the minimum margin rate required for the user to maintain his current position.
 When the margin rate is lower than the maintenance margin rate and the closing fee rate, it triggers liquidation or a partial reduction.
 For users of different position sizes, the implementation of the ladder maintenance margin rate system, that is, the larger the user's position, the higher the maintenance margin rate, the lower the maximum leverage multiple that the user can choose;

--Force partial balancing: For users with large positions, when the margin rate is lower than the current gear maintenance margin rate + closing fee rate, but higher than the minimum gear maintenance margin rate + closing fee rate, the entire position will not be directly opened.
+- Force partial balancing: For users with large positions, when the margin rate is lower than the current gear maintenance margin rate + closing fee rate, but higher than the minimum gear maintenance margin rate + closing fee rate, the entire position will not be directly opened.
 The system will calculate the number of positions required to reduce the position by two gears, and partially reduce the position.
 After a successful downshift, if the margin rate meets the maintenance margin rate requirements of the new gear, the partial reduction stops, and if the maintenance margin rate requirements of the new gear are still not met, the cycle of partial reduction process will continue.
 In the position restriction mode, the position is frozen in the process of forced partial reduction, and in the whole position mode, the currency account of the perpetual contract is frozen and cannot be operated in the process of forcing partial position reduction.